Wednesday, May 30, 2012

 I have been drinking Ho Yan Hor (HYH) herbal tea for more than 45 years, since my secondary school days.
 It keeps my body elements "balanced", and flu and cold away from me.

-My children loved it too especially Elizabeth.
+My children loved it too especially Mei Mei.
 Throughout her architectural course, locally or in Scotland, Ho Yan Hor herbal tea has been a constant companion during her many sleepless nights in completing her projects one after another.

 She even introduced it to her course mates and friends, Asian and European.
 Amanda is one of them.